warncke/immutable-core-task/README.md

 ### Task step execution

 Whenever a task is saved a `nextRunTime` value will be set.
-When a new task instance is created the `nextRunTime` will be the curren time unless it is specifically scheduled for the future.
+When a new task instance is created the `nextRunTime` will be the current time unless it is specifically scheduled for the future.

 Task runners will process tasks in order of their `nextRunTime` once that time